How To Look At A House

 A wall switch is an acceptable option, but it has to be 30-amp rated for the average 240-volt residential water heater, not a regular 15-amp “light switch.”
 Also, it must be within sight of the water heater.

-But this is not necessarily the best choice, because eventually someone in the house will use the switch to try to turn on a light in the closet or room.
-After flipping it back and forth several times, they will decide that the switch doesn’t work, leaving it in the off position.
-Your next shower will be a cold one.
+But this is not necessarily the best choice, because eventually someone in the house will use the switch to try to turn on a light in the closet or room unless it is labeled like in the picture above.
+After flipping it back and forth several times, they will decide that the switch doesn’t work, leaving it in the off position, and your next shower will be a cold one.

-There are four other options for the required disconnect for an electric water heater, and you can read about them at our blog post Does an electric water heater require a disconnect?
+There are three other options for the required disconnect for an electric water heater, and you can read about them at our blog post Does an electric water heater require a disconnect?

 Here’s links to a collection of more blog posts about WATER HEATERS: